Welcome to the ACM SIGDOC Committee on Structured Authoring and Content Management

 What is Structured Authoring?

-Frequently implemented with structured authoring projects are the following best practices for content development:- Semantic markup: The names of elements and attributes describe their content, but not their styling or presentation.
+- Semantic markup: The names of elements and attributes describe their content, but not their styling or presentation.

 - Information typing: Content of the same type — task, concept, reference — is implemented in specific topic types.